brunoborges/toml-schema/README.md

 # Filename Extension

-TOML Schema files should use the extension .tosd.
+TOML Schema files should use the extension `.tosd`.

 # MIME Types